 This can also be cross-referenced with reports on driving behavior.
 It has been proven that certain behaviors, such as excessive idling and speeding, increase fuel consumption.
 So if, for example, you spot a driver using a lot more fuel than other drivers doing essentially the same, you can look at their idling and speeding reports to see whether this might be the cause.
 If so, they can be given appropriate training to minimize these behaviors.
 Should these behaviors turn out to not be the cause, you can investigate other reasons on why so much fuel is wasted.

 Reporting can also inform you of unauthorized vehicle usage, another possible cause of excessive fuel usage.
-Since telematics track vehicles on a daily basis, you can see exactly where drivers have been travelling.
+Since telematics tracks vehicles on a daily basis, you can see exactly where drivers have been travelling.
 By looking at these locations, you can determine whether a driver is making unscheduled stops or using their vehicle for personal use when it should only be used for completing jobs or making deliveries.

 It’s a fact that poor driver behavior is the number one cause of crashes.
 The National Highway Traffic Safety Administration (NHTSA) examined 2,046,000 crashes and determined that 94% of those were caused exclusively due to driver error.
 So it’s vital to control these behaviors.